Haider010/Numpy-Notes/README.md

 1. **N-Dimensional Arrays**: NumPy provides a powerful N-dimensional array object called `ndarray`.
 These arrays are faster and more efficient than Python's built-in lists.
 2. **Broadcasting**: NumPy supports broadcasting, a mechanism that allows numpy to work with arrays of different shapes during arithmetic operations.
 3. **Universal Functions (ufuncs)**: These are functions that operate element-wise on arrays, providing a concise and efficient way to perform operations.
-4. **Vectorization**: NumPy enables vectorized operations, which are faster than traditional for-loop based operations.
-5. **Linear Algebra**: NumPy includes a rich set of linear algebra functions, including matrix operations and decompositions.
-6. **Random Number Generation**: The library includes tools for generating random numbers, which is useful for simulations and probabilistic models.
+4. **Random Number Generation**: The library includes tools for generating random numbers, which is useful for simulations and probabilistic models.
-7. **Integration with Other Libraries**: NumPy integrates seamlessly with other libraries like Pandas, Matplotlib, and SciPy, making it an essential tool in the data science ecosystem.

 ## Role of NumPy in Data Science